ChenYangyao/project-leetcode-solution/problems/problem653.md

 The key feature of this problem is that the input sequence is a binary search tree (BST), which itself is a very efficient structure for searching problem.
 So we have the following conclusion:

-- The [solution using a Hash-table](https://leetcode.com/problems/two-sum-iv-input-is-a-bst/solution/) (either with BST or without) is un-acceptable, since it takes O(n) extra memory (note that the space cost by hash table usually has a very large coefficient, so the extra memory consuming can be even larger than the BST itself).
+- The [solution using a Hash-table](https://leetcode.com/problems/two-sum-iv-input-is-a-bst/solution/) (either with BST or without) is un-acceptable, since it takes O(n) extra memory (note that the space cost by a hash table usually has a very large coefficient, so the extra memory consuming can be even larger than the BST itself).

 - The solution should take advantage of the properties of the BST structure.